bcmpinc/StardewHack/StardewHack/README.md

 * [Wear More Rings](https://www.nexusmods.com/stardewvalley/mods/3214):                     Adds 4 additional ring slots to your inventory.

 ## FAQ
-**Do the mods also work on Android?** With the exception of Bigger Backpack and Wear More Rings, the mods also work on Android.
+**Do the mods also work on Android?** Probably not.
+Android is not supported and I have no plans to add support.
+However you can still try and if SDV starts without any errors it might still work.

 **Does mod *x* work on the latest version of Stardew Valley?** Please check the SMAPI [mod compatibility](https://smapi.io/mods) page for up-to-date information.
-The mods that broke in 1.5 have been updated.
-If there's no download for 1.5, then the download for 1.4 will also work on 1.5.

 ## Known bugs
 Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).